 Skip to main content Skip to secondary navigation

-Calls regarding parking enforcement requests will still be responded to during these impacts.
+Additional customer service impacts on Tuesday, May 26 between 11:30 am - 3:00 pm and Wednesday, May 27 between 7:30 - 10:30 am for staff training.
+Calls regarding parking enforcement requests will still be responded to during this time.
 Even when our office is closed, you can still use the How-to Guides to:

-Reference Stanford Transportation Winter Closure Impacts article to learn the impacts on Customer Service, Parking Enforcement, Marguerite, DisGo, and Transit Service.
+Read Stanford Transportation Impacts on Memorial Day article to learn the impacts for Customer Service, Parking Enforcement, Marguerite, DisGo, & Transit Service.

 Walking for 2.5 hours a week—that's just 21 minutes a day—can cut your risk of heart disease by 30%.